Steven Hawley

-Steven Alan Hawley (born December 12, 1951) is a former NASA astronaut who flew on five U.S. Space Shuttle flights.
-He is professor of physics and astronomy and director of engineering physics at the University of Kansas.
+Steven Alan Hawley (born December 12, 1951) is a retired astronomer and NASA astronaut who flew on five U.S. Space Shuttle flights.
+Hawley is a professor emeritus of physics and astronomy at the University of Kansas.

 Early life

 Hawley was born December 12, 1951, in Ottawa, Kansas, to Dr. and Mrs. Bernard Hawley.
 One of Hawley's brothers, John F. Hawley, was a theoretical astrophysicist at the University of Virginia and shared the Shaw Prize in Astronomy in 2013.

 Hawley graduated from Salina High School Central, Salina, Kansas, in 1969; he regards Salina as his home town.
 Hawley attended the University of Kansas, graduating with highest distinction in 1973 with Bachelor of Science degrees in Physics and in Astronomy.
 He spent three summers employed as a research assistant: 1972 at the U.S. Naval Observatory in Washington, D.C., and 1973 and 1974 at the National Radio Astronomy Observatory in Green Bank, West Virginia.
-He attended graduate school at Lick Observatory, University of California, Santa Cruz, graduating in 1977 with a Doctorate in Astronomy and Astrophysics.
+He attended graduate school at Lick Observatory, University of California, Santa Cruz, principal advisor was William L. Burke graduating in 1977 with a Doctorate in Astronomy and Astrophysics.

 Career

-Hawley's research involved spectrophotometry of gaseous nebulae and emission-line galaxies, with particular emphasis on chemical abundance determinations for these objects.
+Prior to his selection by NASA in 1978, Hawley was a post-doctoral research associate at Cerro Tololo Inter-American Observatory in La Serena, Chile.
+His research involved spectrophotometry of gaseous nebulae and emission-line galaxies, with particular emphasis on chemical abundance determinations for these objects.
 The results of his research have been published in major astronomical journals.

-Prior to his selection by NASA in 1978, Hawley was a post-doctoral research associate at Cerro Tololo Inter-American Observatory in La Serena, Chile.
-He is a Professor (Emeritus) of Physics and Astronomy at the University of Kansas.
+Hawley is Professor Emeritus of Physics and Astronomy at the University of Kansas.
+He also served as director of engineering physics.

-Space flight experience
+Space-flight experience

-Hawley logged a total of 770 hours and 27 minutes in five space flights.
+Hawley logged a total of 32 days, 2 hours, 41 minutes in five space flights.
 He served as a mission specialist on STS-41D in 1984, STS-61C in 1986, STS-31 in 1990, STS-82 in 1997 and STS-93 in 1999.
 Hawley was the last member of NASA Astronaut Group 8 to make a space flight.
+He is also the only astronaut to deploy the Hubble Space Telescope (HST) and later fly on one of its servicing missions (STS-31 and STS-82, respectively).